oneforawe/web-dev-notes/README.md

     "However, not all of Deno's features are ready for production yet."
     "Deno's standard modules (<https://deno.land/std>) are not yet stable."
     -From [docs](https://docs.deno.com/runtime/manual/runtime/stability)
+  * However:
+    As an experienced friend of mine said: "[Having unstable features] is pretty much standard for everything.
+There are unstable features in node.
+How important they are for what you are working on will vary."
 * [bun](https://bun.sh/) - fast (runtime & toolkit) -- if Windows, only WSL

 ### Package Managers